onflowser/flowser/README.md

 ### 2. Install dependencies

-You need to install Docker & docker-compose in order to run this app.
+You need to have Docker and docker-compose installed on your system in order to run Flowser.

 See: [Docker installation instructions](https://www.docker.com/get-started)

-### 3. Start flowser
+### 3. Start Flowser

 This command will start Flowser with default configuration (recommended).